 Co-insurance and out of pocket on your international medical insurance

 One says that co-insurance can be defined as a part of the expenses that is paid directly by the member.
 In case you are covered up to 90% of the real costs with your international medical insurance, the co-insurance is 10%.
 Co-insurance is popular in many countries such as France, Belgium, Luxembourg… because it corresponds to the Social Security’s rules.
 Other tools are also used by the private Insurer and the Social Security’s such as deductible or overall limit (which are common in the USA or in Switzerland for example).

-It can be considered that the insured will pay more attention to the costs of his/her medical expenses when part of them are paid by him or her selves.
+Insurers consider that the insured pay more attention to medical costs when he/she pays part of them.
 This behavior has an important impact on the medical consumption and therefore on technical results and premiums.

 Premiums are attractive if the co-insurance is 10% or 20% for example and allows everyone to adjust benefits and budget according to his/her needs.

-In certain countries where medical expenses are high, we do recommend to select “full reimbursement” because it could cost you a lot in case of serious and long injury.
+In certain countries where medical expenses are high.
+Therefore, we do recommend to select “full reimbursement”.
+Because it could cost you a lot in case of serious and long injury.
 Otherwise, 90% or 80% for outpatient will give you access to a very good balance between benefits, services and premiums.

 Please pay attention to the local regulation